There are four Grade VI classrooms with up to 17 students in each section.

 The Middle School mathematics program at Shady Hill School guides students in constructing new mathematical knowledge built upon deep understanding and prior learning.
 The program provides students with meaningful learning experiences through discovery and exploration, complemented by the formalization of requisite algorithms and skill work.
 Students work both independently and collaboratively in class.
 They develop skill in problem–solving, and further their ability to communicate and justify their reasoning.
 They are encouraged to represent their thinking in both oral and written form.
 Students make connections to mathematical ideas and to real-world experiences.
 The use of manipulatives and technology allows students to move from concrete to abstract thinking in the ongoing development of mathematical ideas.

-The Sixth Grade math curriculum explores new concepts with number and operations while continuing to work with whole numbers, fractions, decimals, percent and measurement.
-Work with fractions includes multiplication, division and operations with mixed numbers.
-Number theory comprises primes, factors, multiples and Venn diagrams.
-The study of geometry covers angle measurement, classification of geometric figures, area, perimeter and volume.
+The Sixth Grade math curriculum explores new concepts with numbers and operations while continuing to work with whole numbers, fractions, decimals, percent, and measurement.
+Work with fractions includes multiplication, division, and operations with mixed numbers.
+Number theory comprises primes, factors, multiples, and Venn diagrams.
+The study of geometry covers angle measurement, classification of geometric figures, area, perimeter, and volume.
 Opportunities for algebraic reasoning occur throughout the curriculum in order to build the foundation for the formal study of algebra in the upper grades.

 Music & Performing Arts In Grade VI